 You end up with 50, which is the number you need to multiply by the cost per $1,000…

 How much is the yearly cost of coverage per employee?

 Let’s start with William.
-Multiply his premium by his amount of coverage divided by $1,000 (50) to get the monthly cost.
-Then, multiply by 12 to find out how much to report on Form W-2.
+Multiply his premium ($0.06) by 50 (his amount of coverage divided by $1,000) to get his monthly taxable income.
+Then, multiply by 12 to find his annual taxable income.

 Group-term Life Insurance Monthly Taxable Income: $0.06 X 50 = $3